-3. Are there any special initiatives taken by the Company to engage with the disadvantaged, vulnerable and marginalized stakeholders.
+Are there any special initiatives taken by the Company to engage with the disadvantaged, vulnerable and marginalized stakeholders.
 If so, provide details thereof, in about 50 words or so.

-The Company has undertaken various CSR Programmes for identified stakeholders.
-Please refer to the Annual Report on CSR Activities, Annexure-D to the Board's Report.
+The Company has undertaken its CSR Programme for identified stakeholders with the aim of bringing positive change in the lives of the identified stakeholders.
+Please refer to the Annual Report of CSR Activities, Annexure D to the Board's Report.